CoderOMaster/graph_rag/README.md

-# Bitcoin Graph-RAG & Code Intelligence
+# Bitcoin Graph-RAG

-A toolkit for crawling, indexing, and semantically searching Bitcoin-related source code using a Graph-augmented Retrieval-Augmented Generation (Graph-RAG) pipeline.
+A toolkit for crawling, indexing, and semantically searching Bitcoin-related tasks using a Graph-augmented Retrieval-Augmented Generation (Graph-RAG) pipeline.

 ---

 ## 🚀 Project Highlights

 - **Bitcoin Code Mining**: Crawl different bitcoin related sites for data
-- **Graph-RAG for Code**: Build a knowledge graph from data entities and relationships.
+- **Graph-RAG**: Build a knowledge graph from data entities and relationships.
 Enable graph-constrained retrieval and reasoning for LLMs.
 - **Semantic Search**: Store document embeddings in Milvus for fast, scalable semantic search.
 - **End-to-End Pipeline**: From web crawling to entity extraction, graph construction, embedding, and RAG querying—all in one place.